 In order to track patterns, you need to record every mistake you’ve made while studying for the GMAT.
 Sure, this adds extra work, and it seems really tedious, but it’s really important!
 Your practice exams and GMAT Navigator can track what you’ve gotten right and wrong, but only you can figure out why.

 Keep an Error Log to record these mistakes.
-You can do it by hand, but I prefer a spreadsheet, so that I can sort it by problems type (Data Sufficiency or Problem Solving), or by topic (ratios, probability, divisibility, etc).
+You can do it by hand, but I prefer a spreadsheet so that I can sort it by problem type (Data Sufficiency or Problem Solving) or by topic (ratios, probability, divisibility, etc.).